AbsaOSS/living-doc-collector-gh/doc-issues/README.md

 ### Issues Data Mining from GitHub Repositories

-This is a build-in feature, that allows you to define which repositories should be included in the living documentation issues mode process.
-This essential process can not be deactivated inside of mode scope.
+This is a built-in feature, that allows you to define which repositories should be included in the living documentation issues mode process.
+This essential process cannot be deactivated inside of mode scope.
 By specifying repositories, you can focus on the most relevant projects for your documentation needs.

 - **Activation**: This is a built-in feature, so it is always activated.
 - **Default Behavior**: By default, the action will include all repositories defined in the repositories input parameter.
 Each repository is defined with its organization name, and repository name.